 Learn how to make Cauliflower Rice with this easy step-by-step guide.
 With just 3 ingredients and less than 5 minutes, you could be eating a delicious and wholesome rice alternative immediately.

 After recently learning that I needed to pay more attention to my carb intake, I have been experimenting with all sorts of substitutes for commonly eaten grains.
 I’ve been trying new foods such as collard wraps, zucchini noodles, sweet potato toast and – you guessed it – cauliflower rice.
 And you know what?
 I’ve never felt better!

-Since cauliflower rice has become a staple in my house, I figured I ought to share my “how to make cauliflower rice” guide today on the blog.
+Since this recipe has become a staple in my house, I figured I ought to share my how-to guide today on the blog.

 Spoiler Alert: It’s super easy!